Education

 Master of Philosophy (completed) [2019 — 2021]

-I completed my M.Phil in 2021 with my thesis titled Inference on historical Ebola outbreaks using hierarchical models: a particle filtering approach.
 This work looked at how we can model outbreaks of Ebola efficiently by using importance sampling in particle filters.
 This methodology allows realisations of a continuous-time Markov chain to be simulated that are consistent with two time-series of (partial) observations of the outbreak.
-Ebola served as a great case study since it is a disease where it’s relatively easy to see when someone gets sick and dies as a result of it.
+Ebola served as a great case study since it is a disease where it’s relatively easy to link when someone becomes infectious and subsequently dies (or recovers).

 Bachelor of Mathematical Sciences (completed) [2016 — 2018]